A child in a blue jacket picking berries alongside an adult from lush green berry plants on a sunny day.

 Jones Family Farms

-Nancy L.: Each generation of the Jones Family has added new crops to the farm resulting in the strawberries and blueberries that families now enjoy picking.
+Nancy L. said: Each generation of the Jones Family has added new crops to the farm resulting in the strawberries and blueberries that families now enjoy picking.
 Over the years, Jones Family Farm expanded its offerings, which now include The Jones Winery and The Harvest Kitchen Cooking Studio, which can be lovely experiences as a unique date idea or NYC getaway.
 Be sure to visit during the Fall for family-friendly festivities, pumpkins and more.

 Condzella's Farm

-Nancy L.: This 20-acre farm grows nine different varieties of strawberries.
+Nancy L. said: This 20-acre farm grows nine different varieties of strawberries.
 In addition to strawberries, Condzella's Farm grows blueberries, raspberries, peas, asparagus, pumpkins, sunflowers, tomatoes, and beans.
 These crops are available for purchase at their farm stand along with sunflowers.
 The farm opts for sustainable practices without the uses of synthetic insecticides, herbicides, fungicides and fertilizers.

 Lewin Farms

-Nancy L.: Blueberries, raspberries, strawberries, blackberries, and peaches are just some of the fruits available on Lewin's 1,100 acre, fourth-generation family farm.
+Nancy L. said: Blueberries, raspberries, strawberries, blackberries, and peaches are just some of the fruits available on Lewin's 1,100 acre, fourth-generation family farm.
 Step into the role of farmer for the day by picking and enjoying these sweet fruits.
 Start at Lewin's Farm Stand where they post specific directions for the u-pick fields.
 NYC family fun continues in the Fall with a 5-acre corn maze, as well as apple picking and picking your own pumpkins, too.

 Lyman Orchards

-Nancy L.: Like many farms in New England, Lyman Orchards grows sweet strawberries, blueberries, and raspberries.
+Nancy L. said: Like many farms in New England, Lyman Orchards grows sweet strawberries, blueberries, and raspberries.
 But have you tried a jostaberry?
 Lyman is the only commercial grower of jostaberries in the Northeast.
 The berry is a mix of tart, sweet, and tangy with a deep purple color.
 You can also pick your own apples, peaches, nectarines, pears and pumpkins.

 Families who love to golf, too, can enjoy one of their 3 destination-worthy golf courses, as well as Juniors can take lessons.